 Our research showed significant increases in the number of taxpayers who said they would pay the IRS either in full or more quickly as a result of our simplified documents.
-“The differences between the old and new notices are like night and day,” said Douglas Shulman, IRS Commissioner.
-This work was honored with the Grand Prize ClearMark Award and the Revised Document: Public Sector Award, both from the Center for Plain Language.
+“The differences between the old and new notices are like night and day,” said Douglas Shulman, IRS Commissioner (Former).
+The work was honored with the Grand Prize ClearMark Award and the Revised Document: Public Sector Award, both from the Center for Plain Language.

 Grand Prize ClearMark Award